vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

     - Verify that at the end of the Epoch, the Ersatz validators get 40% of the reward that the validators get (in total)
     - Set the `rewardFactor` to 0.32832979375934745648654893643856748734895749785943759843759437549837534987593483498
     - Verify that all validators round the value of reward for the Ersatz validators to the same value.
+1. Ensure multisig threshold is set to '999' (require all signatures).
+Demote one of the original validators and replace with a new validator.
+Update the multisig.
+Attempt a withdrawal. (<a name="0069-VCBS-069" href="#0069-VCBS-069">0069-VCBS-069</a>)
+1. On a network with n original validators, gradually replace (via demotion of existing node and promotion of a new node) and stop all of the original validators.
+(Original nodes not even participating as ersatz or pending).
+Ensure that consensus continues, and that asset withdrawals are possible. (<a name="0069-VCBS-070" href="#0069-VCBS-070">0069-VCBS-070</a>)
+1. Ensure multisig threshold is set to '666'.
+Request an asset withdrawal (but do not yet exercise this in the smart contract).
+Demote one of the original validators and replace with a new validator.
+Update the multisig.
+Attempt to enact the withdrawal on the same contract. (<a name="0069-VCBS-072" href="#0069-VCBS-072">0069-VCBS-072</a>)

 ### Announce Node